-Brittelle’s work has been the subject of features in The New York Times (Sunday Arts & Leisure), the Los Angeles Times, the Oxford Culture Review, Minnesota Public Radio, and NPR’s All Things Considered.
-His compositions have been presented at venues across the world, including the Teatro Colon in Buenos Aires, the Metropolitan Museum of Art, Da Camera in Houston, Seattle's Town Hall, the Ecstatic Music Festival in New York, the Kahserne in Switzerland, the Gothenburg Symphony Chamber Series in Sweden, and the Liquid Music series in Minneapolis.
-His music has been commissioned by the Seattle Symphony, the Indianapolis Symphony, the Baltimore Symphony, the North Carolina Symphony, the Walker Art Center, the Alabama Symphony, the Basel Sinfonietta and the Eastern Connecticut Symphony.
-Recent commissions include Spiritual America, a series of electro-acoustic orchestral art songs featuring the band Wye Oak, Love Letter for Arca, piece for synthesizer and orchestra with the Seattle Symphony, Oh Albert: An LSD Oratorio for the Basel Sinfonietta, and Psychedelics for Roomful of Teeth and full concert choir.
-Past collaborative works include orchestral arrangements for the electronic artists Oneohtrix Point Never and Son Lux.
-Upcoming performances include dates with the Baltimore Symphony, the Palm Springs Art Museum, the Nu Deco Ensemble in Miami and the Perth International Arts Festival in Australia.
+Brittelle’s compositions have been presented at venues across the world, including the Hollywood Bowl in Los Angeles, the Kennedy Center, Teatro Colon in Buenos Aires, the Metropolitan Museum of Art, Da Camera in Houston, Seattle's Town Hall, the Ecstatic Music Festival in New York, the Kahserne in Switzerland, the Gothenburg Symphony Chamber Series in Sweden, the Freemantle Arts Center in Perth, and the Walker Art Center in Minneapolis.
+His music has been commissioned by the Seattle Symphony, the Indianapolis Symphony, the Baltimore Symphony, the North Carolina Symphony, the Walker Art Center, the Liquid Music Series, the Alabama Symphony, MASS MoCA, and the Basel Sinfonietta among others.
+Recent commissions include Spiritual America, a series of electro-acoustic orchestral art songs featuring the band Wye Oak, the Metropolis Ensemble, and the Brooklyn Youth Chorus, Love Letter for Arca, piece for synthesizer and orchestra with the Seattle Symphony, Oh Albert: An LSD Oratorio for the Basel Sinfonietta, Psychedelics for Roomful of Teeth and full concert choir, and a collaborative project with Wild Up and Zola Jesus for the Ecstatic Music Festival.
+Past collaborative works include orchestral arrangements for the bands Lower Dens and WRAY and electronic artists Oneohtrix Point Never and Son Lux.